What are the most exciting upcoming IPOs 2023 and beyond?

 Revolut is a fintech startup, neobank, and financial “everything app” based in London.
 Its mission is “to simplify all things money.”

-It offers banking services in the U.K. but is not an approved bank covered by the Financial Services Compensation Scheme (FSCS).
-FSCS is the U.K.’s equivalent to the U.S. Federal Deposit Insurance Corporation (FDIC).
+It offers banking services in the U.K. but is not an approved bank covered by the Financial Services Compensation Scheme (FSCS), similar to the U.S. FDIC.

 Revolut partners with banks to provide banking servicing via its technology platform.